RixedLabs/TeleCommd/README.md

 # TeleCommd
 Ever wanted to investigate & have fun with adversaries who use telegram for exfiltration?
-Introducting Telecommd, a simple tool for defenders to monitor and dump stolen logs by threat actors and gather additional information programmed in NodeJS built by [Kumar](https://github.com/DoubleAtoString) & [Subhajeet.](https://twitter.com/ElementalX2) This tool is inspired by [TeleTracker.](https://github.com/tsale/TeleTracker)
+Introducting Telecommd, a simple tool for defenders to monitor and dump stolen logs & data by threat actors and gather additional information programmed in NodeJS built by [Kumar](https://github.com/DoubleAtoString) & [Subhajeet.](https://twitter.com/ElementalX2) This tool is inspired by [TeleTracker.](https://github.com/tsale/TeleTracker)

 ## Features.